DigitalAPI/digitalapi-codeigniter/README.md

 ## A Brief Introduction
 With the digitalapi codeigniter library, we've simplified interaction with the DigitalAPI REST API.
-No need to manually create CURL requests in your application, you can include the library in your aplication any you are ready to make API calls to Digital API.
+No need to manually create CURL requests in your application, you can include the library in your aplication and you are ready to make API calls to Digital API.

 ## Quickstart